 Stopping Reckless Housing Developments

 Fairway has become plagued by a corporate house developer phenomenon in which perfectly functional one-story houses are being bought and demolished in order to construct brand new and bigger two-story houses in their place.
-These so-called "McMansions" drastically drive up the property values and taxes of the surrounding area and make the entire neighborhood more unaffordable to rent or own houses in, including for neighbors already residing in those communities who now get priced out of their own homes.
-This cost of living increase is not sustainable for many working class families in our city and eventually Fairway will become unlivable for anyone without excessive wealth.
+These luxury redevelopments, often called "McMansions" by residents, drastically drive up the property values and taxes of the surrounding area and make the entire neighborhood more unaffordable to rent or own houses in including for neighbors already residing in those communities who now get priced out of their own homes.
+This cost-of-living increase is not sustainable for many residents in our city and is especially hard on our senior citizens and anyone else on a fixed income.
+If we let this continue eventually the end result will be Fairway becoming unlivable for anyone without excessive wealth.

-These ostentatious new houses are not only a massive waste of resources to construct and maintain, but they also eliminate the strong cultural and biodiversity from our neighborhoods, replacing historical architecture from the 1930s and being permitted by the city to have less green space than normally included on other homes.
-One of my priorities in City Council will be to push back on the approval of such projects and put a stop to neighborhoods being taken over by these unsustainable housing developments that increase the cost of living and become both a visual and financial burden on the rest of the community.
+These ostentatious teardown/rebuild projects are not only a massive waste of resources to construct and maintain, but they also damage the strong character of our neighborhoods and the local environment, replacing historical architecture from the 1930s and having less green space than normally included on other homes.
+I frequently hear from neighbors about noise and safety concerns regarding these construction projects as well.
+One of my priorities in City Council will be to push back on the approval of such projects and put a stop to our neighborhoods being taken over by these unsustainable housing developments that increase the cost of living and become both a visual and financial burden on the rest of the community.

 Putting Existing Resources to Good Use